complimet/Analysis_SARS-CoV-2-infection-and-vaccination/README.md

+Provided are novel Matlab functions for:
+-distance correlation calculation;
-Provided are Matlab functions used for the analysis of SARS-CoV-2 data.
-Functions are universaly applicable and include distance correlation calculation, gPCA calculation and plotting, calcuation of the number of Fuzzy C-means clusters, Fuzzy clusters plotting as well as ploting of bi-serial analysis.
+-gPCA calculation and plotting,
+-calculation of the number of Fuzzy C-means clusters, -ploting of bi-serial analysis,
+-Relieff feature selection
+Names are self explanatory.